PhoenixD-IHS/IHS/README.md

 ALTER TABLE Zuweisung CONVERT TO CHARACTER SET utf8;
 ```

 The database is now ready for the transfer.
 Switch back to the shell console of the old IHS system now and generate a database dump `foo.db`.
-We switch the database engine to utf8 in this step.
-This makes utf8 the default for new tables in the future.
+We delete the explicit database engine specification to use the default engine of MariaDB.
 ```
 mysqldump -u root -p<pass> --skip-add-locks Institut_foo_copy | sed -e "s/^) ENGINE.*utf8;$/);/" > /local/tmp/foo.db
 ```